Clivern/Chunk/README.md

 $listener->disconnect();
 ```

-And start sending message from a different process
+And start sending a message from a different process

 ```php
 use Clivern\Chunk\Core\Sender;